 Cactus plants are commonly considered desert denizens.
 They are in the succulent group of plants and are actually found in more regions than just hot, sandy deserts.
 These amazingly adaptive plants grow wild as far north as British Columbia and are found natively in most of the states of the U.S., including zone 4.
 Many of the species in the group are quite cold hardy and will survive in temperatures well below freezing.
-Growing cactus in cold climates is possible if you choose one of these cold resilient varieties and if you provide some protection and shelter for semi-hardy specimens.
+Growing cacti in cold climates are possible if you choose one of these cold resilient varieties and if you provide some protection and shelter for semi-hardy specimens.

 Growing Cactus in Cold Climates

 It is almost an addiction once you have been bitten by the cactus bug.
 That being said, most of us collectors are stuck growing plants indoors as cold northern temperatures can kill our prized specimens.
 Interestingly, there are zone 4 cactus plants that can survive the temperatures in winter, which can exceed -30 degrees F. (-34 C.) in some areas.
 The key is to choose cacti for zone 4 that are winter hardy and provide them with a microclimate that can somewhat shelter them.

 Deserts are generally hot, sandy, and dry.
 This is where we usually think of cacti growing.
 Even in such areas, though, the nighttime temperatures can cool down significantly, even reaching negative digits in the colder parts of the year.
 Many wild cacti must be adapted to the hot, dry summer days as well as the cold, often freezing winter nights.
 There are also things you can do to help too.

 - In-ground plants benefit from well-draining soil to prevent root damage when freezes do happen and root rot when soil becomes boggy.

 - It may also help to install specimens in containers and move them when temperatures get to a threatening level.